Mukinbudin

 Mukinbudin has shown very soft population growth performance across periods assessed by AreaSearch

 Mukinbudin's population, as of Aug 2025, is approximately 3,087.
-This figure reflects a growth of 82 people since the 2021 Census, which reported a population of 3,005.
-The increase is inferred from ABS data showing an estimated resident population of 3,091 as of June 2024 and the addition of 8 new addresses validated since the Census date.
-This results in a population density of 0.10 persons per square kilometer.
+This figure represents an increase of 82 people since the 2021 Census, which recorded a population of 3,005.
+The change is inferred from ABS data showing an estimated resident population of 3,091 as of June 2024 and an additional 8 validated new addresses after the Census date.
+This results in a population density ratio of 0.10 persons per square kilometer.
 Overseas migration contributed approximately 73.8% to recent population gains.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch utilizes ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Based on projected demographic shifts, Mukinbudin's population is expected to increase by just below the median of regional areas nationally.
-By 2041, the area's population is projected to reach 3,250, reflecting a total increase of 173 persons and approximately 5.7% over the 17-year period.
+For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort from the ABS's Greater Capital Region projections, released in 2023 based on 2022 data.
+Based on projected demographic shifts, a population increase of just below the median for regional areas nationally is expected by 2041.
+The area is projected to expand by 173 persons by this year, reflecting an overall increase of approximately 5.7%.

 Frequently Asked Questions - Population